 — Herald Dispatch (January 27, 1937)

 The flood protection system was completed in 1943 with money from the Works Progress Administration, a New Deal program designed to relieve the hard times of the Great Depression.
-Huntington has not experienced a serious flood since the wall was constructed.
+Huntington has not experienced as serious a flood since the wall was constructed.